TsinghuaHighzTeam/TsinghuaHighzTeam.github.io/_includes/about.md

 # ABOUT
-High-z galaxy team is a new team in DOA Tsinghua University.
+&ensp High-z galaxy team is a new team in DOA Tsinghua University.
 We now have three members:
 **Faculty**:
 &ensp Zheng Cai, interested in extragalactic Astronomy and Cosmology.
 Specifically, Zheng is developing a novel technique that is designed to pinpoint the most massive protoclusters at z=2-3 by utilizing intergalactic neutral hydrogen absorption.In addition, Zheng is leading a number of other projects that include studying the early metal enrichment of intergalactic medium (IGM) at z=4-6; constraining the Population III stars in galaxies at z=7; and probing the quasar host galaxies at z=2-3.
 **Phd Students**: